 Are Your Documents Ready?

-This isn’t something that preppers talk about often, but you should have emergency documents prepped for emergencies.
+This isn’t something that preppers talk about often, but you should have an emergency binder prepped for emergencies.

-I find the best way to keep these is on a password protected, encrypted flash drive.
+I find the best way to keep these is on a password-protected, encrypted flash drive (See our binder template here.)
 If all hell breaks loose while you are out of the home, at least you’ll have all of your insurance, medical, ID, and copies of other personal documents handy.